 This year marks the 10th anniversary of the Cathlapotle Plankhouse, and the house will now be open weekends from12pm-4pm.
-Every second Sunday of the month the Plankhouse will host a special event with speakers, guided hikes, and children's activities.
+Every second Sunday of the month from April - Oct the Plankhouse will host a special event with speakers, guided hikes, and children's activities.
 For more information on the upcoming events, visit www.ridgefieldfriends.org/plankhouse/programs .

 Funding for these programs has been generously provided by the U.S. Fish & Wildlife Service, Lewis and Clark Trail Heritage Foundation, the Community Foundation for SW Washington, and Umpqua Bank.

-The Cathlapotle Plankhouse is a modern Chinookan Plankhouse built to interpret the Chinookan village of Cathlapotle that once existed on what is today Ridgefield National Wildlife Refuge property.
-At the time Lewis and Clark visited Cathlapotle, it had 14 large plankhouses and a population of over 900 people.
-The modern Cathlapotle Plankhouse is used to provide educational programs to youth and the general public through our Lifeways, Landscapes, and Wildlife Interpretive Program.
+The Cathlapotle Plankhouse is a contemporary Chinookan Plankhouse built to interpret the Chinookan village of Cathlapotle that exists on what is now called the Ridgefield National Wildlife Refuge.
+When Lewis and Clark visited Cathlapotle, it had 14 large plankhouses and a population of over 900 people.
+The contemporary Cathlapotle Plankhouse is used to provide educational programs to youth and the general public through our Lifeways, Landscapes, and Wildlife Interpretive Program.
 To learn more about the Plankhouse visit www.ridgefieldfriends.org or contact Sarah Hill at Sarah_Hill@fws.gov or (360) 887-4106.